ThePhD/ThePhD.github.io/presentations/unicode/Pure Virtual C++/2020/source/03 - 00 Final.md

 };
 ```

-Add more if you want speed.
+Add more if you want speed, safety, etc.
 But 7 is the magic number.

 ### All Yours

+- Each encoding object is its own type
+- Strongly control its semantics and representation

+### All Yours

-No Committee telling you what to do.
+- No Committee telling you what to do.
-No standard libraries saying its not important enough to be added.
+- No standard libraries saying its not important enough to be added.
-No politics.

 ### The Other Magical Bit Here?